Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

-Imagine, for a moment, that you are entered to compete in a high level sporting event.
+Imagine, for a moment, that you are entered to compete in a high-level sporting event.
 Let’s say the New York marathon.
-You wouldn’t just put on your running shoes, go out there and put in a record time without having a clue what you are doing.
+You wouldn’t just put on your running shoes, go out there, and put in a record time without having a clue what you are doing.
 You probably wouldn’t even complete a mile, let alone 26 miles.
 You start at the beginning.
 You plan a strategy, a training program.
-You listen to other people, you watch what they are doing.
+You listen to other people.
+You watch what they are doing.
 You practice, you train.
 For months and months.
-You learn about nutrition, how to manage your physical energy, how to run efficiently, how to cope with cramps and joint pains.
+You learn about nutrition, how to manage your physical energy, how to run efficiently, and how to cope with cramps and joint pains.
 You find out about the best shoes, the best sportswear… and a whole host of other things.

 It’s the same with being successful at spell casting.
-Not quite so exhausting though.
-You have to understand magick; how working with energy is an art; how to shift your conscious to reach that magickal place in your mind, spirit, and body.
+Not quite so exhausting, though.
+You have to understand magick, how working with energy is an art and how to shift your conscious to reach that magickal place in your mind, spirit, and body.
 When to act, when not to act.
 When and how to let the magick go.
 You need to learn how to develop an unyielding belief.
 You also need to understand that sometimes something not happening is a really good thing.